Last Chance! Ai Weiwei: Trace in Chicago Closes June 30

-(CHICAGO, IL – May 8, 2018)—“Ai Weiwei: Trace in Chicago,” an exhibition of one of the renowned Chinese artist’s most significant projects in recent years, will be presented in Chicago—in its first showing in the Midwest—from May 9 to June 30, 2018.
+“Ai Weiwei: Trace in Chicago,” an exhibition of one of the renowned Chinese artist’s most significant projects in recent years, is currently on exhibition in Chicago—in its first showing in the Midwest—through June 30, 2018.
 Presented by Alphawood Exhibitions and organized by the Smithsonian’s Hirshhorn Museum and Sculpture Garden, Washington, DC, the site-specific installation will be on view at 659 W. Wrightwood Ave., in Chicago’s Lincoln Park neighborhood.
 In order to maintain an intimate and contemplative experience of the work, admission is limited and by online reservation only.
 Free timed tickets are available.
 Walk-ins will not be accommodated.

 The presentation of “Ai Weiwei: Trace in Chicago” continues Alphawood Exhibitions’ commitment to bring socially engaged artworks to the people of Chicago.
 Past exhibitions include “Art AIDS America” (2016–17) and “Then They Came for Me: Incarceration of Japanese Americans during WWII and the Demise of Civil Liberties” (2017), both held in the former Alphawood Gallery.